 We are seeking support from businesses, local colleges and universities, the State Bar,other community sources.... and YOU.
 If you or your firm are interested in financially supporting this worthwhile project, or if you know of a company or organization who might be interested, no donation is too small or too large.
 All donations to support the AACR Peer Mediation Conference are earmarked exclusively for this project and your contribution is tax deductible.
 In addition, your support will be acknowledged in the conference materials to show the students and their schools that the legal community values and supports the work they are doing in their school community.

 Would you like to be a part of the conference as a volunteer trainer?
 We would love to have you participate.
 You will find it to be a rewarding experience to work with exceptional teenagers.

-AACR proudly looks forward to hosting the 21st annual Peer Mediation Conference on November 13, 2018 at the Estrella Mountain College.
+AACR proudly looks forward to hosting the 22nd annual Peer Mediation Conference in November 14, 2019 at the University of Advancing Technology.